Human impact on river systems: Consequences

 While river engineering can improve the behaviour of the river or hold it back to adapt to our infrastructure, and therefore be rated as positive or negative impact, pollution undoubtedly has a negative impact on our environment.
-An example of a negative impact on river systems caused by human impact is the Mississippi River.
-The Mississippi River is the second longest river in the United States and serves as 40% of the country’s drinking water and different types of pathways for trading.
-This large river began slowly being affected by the impact of humans in the early 1700s with an acceleration in the 19th century but really predominantly shown after Hurricane Katrina in 2005.
-With a disaster this being, humans of the community all chipped in but the damage was decades in the making for the rivers - no beneficial matters will clear the water in the Mississippi.The consequences are very complex and difficult to measure and classify, as often benefits for humankind imply drawbacks for the environment and the other way around.
+The consequences are very complex and difficult to measure and classify, as often benefits for humankind imply drawbacks for the environment and the other way around.